eveliinahampus/project-groupd/README.md

 A social media app for reviewing restaurants.
 Users can register, login and add their reviews, along with pictures, rate restaurants, view restaurants' location via umap and OpenStreetMap.
 Site will also return with recommendations based on top rated restaurants.

 ### Deployment
 This site is deployed via Github Pages in <a href="https://t2haev00.github.io/project-groupd/">here</a>.
-Database is running at render which can cause some sluqqiness while fetching the data.
+Database is running at render which can cause some slugginess while fetching the data.

 ### Roles
 - Frontend Developer/Tester: Hua Chen ( @balletty2008 )